AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 #### Individual Points

 It is possible to configure the appearance of each cell individually – use extra data fields corresponding with the methods mentioned above.
-In this case the "heat" field can be omitted:
+In this case the `heat` field can be omitted:

 ```
 // create data